Undiscovered Egypt Tour & Nile Cruise

 Day 12: Today we sadly depart our floating home at Aswan.
 In the morning, visit Kalabsha Temple, a Greco-Roman Period temple dedicated to Mandoulis, a Nubian solar deity.
 Enjoy an al fresco lunch at the Old Cataract Hotel, majestically positioned on an outcrop of pink granite overlooking the Nile.
 Built in 1899, the hotel once was a rendezvous for royalty and is where Agatha Christie wrote Death on the Nile in the suite still named after her.
 Built like an opulent Moorish palace, it is beautifully furnished with dark wood paneling, rich red velvet furniture, wonderful Oriental and Victorian antiques, and an air of discreet luxury.
 Time permitting we will visit the Nubian Museum before transferring to the Aswan airport for our flight back to Cairo.
 Overnight at the Fairmont Heliopolis Hotel, conveniently located near the airport, for two nights.
 (B/L/D)

-Day 13: Begin today with a tour of the famed citadel, fortified by Salah al-Din 1176AD and 1193AD to protect the area from attacks by the Crusaders, and the Ibn Toulon Mosque.
-Our next stop is the Islamic Art Museum, considered one of the greatest in the world with its exceptional collection of rare artefacts of all periods, from all over the Islamic world.
+Day 13: Begin today with a tour of the newly opened National Museum of Egyptian Civilization, which houses 22 mummies, including 18 kings and 4 queens.
+Time permitting we will continue with a tour of the famed citadel, fortified by Salah al-Din 1176AD and 1193AD to protect the area from attacks by the Crusaders, and the Ibn Toulon Mosque.
 We return to the hotel for our farewell lunch.
 The afternoon and dinner on our own.
 (B/L)

 Day 14: Early morning transfer to the airport for international flight departures.
 (B)